Pablo García Menocal

-Pablo García Menocal was a Cuban military officer, statesman, and a former quartermaster of the Cuban Rural Guard.
+Pablo Antonio García Menocal y Deop was a Cuban military officer, statesman, and a former quartermaster of the Cuban Rural Guard.

 Biography

 Early history

 Pablo Antonio García Menocal y Deop was born in the 19th century.
 His father, Gabriel García-Menocal, had many children, including Pablo García Menocal and his brothers Tomás, Gustavo, Fausto, Gabriel, Serafin, and Mario.
 His brother Mario García Menocal became the 3rd President of Cuba.

 Cuban Liberation Army

 Pablo joined the Cuban Liberation Army in the mid-1890s, fighting in the Cuban War of Independence.
 He and 19 accomplices were arrested in Penns Grove, New Jersey and taken to Wilmington, Delaware on August 30, 1895, for their involvement in a filibustering expedition to Cuba that violated U.S. neutrality laws.
 In March 1898, a month before the Spanish–American War, he accompanied his brother on a 200-man march from Holguín to Havana Province, relieving Gen. Alejandro Rodriguez as Chief of the 5th Army Corps operating in the provinces of Matanzas and Havana.
 After the Treaty of Paris on December 10, 1898, and the intervention of the U.S. Military Government in Cuba, the Liberation Army was disbanded, while the Spanish Civil Guard's exit fueled banditry.